VicentGJ/AD-webmanager/README.md

 # History
 This project is a fork of samba4-manager, created by Stéphane Graber and the Edubuntu community.
-This project was pick up for internal use at Havana's Technology University in 2017, and since it has received numerous updates, additions, and changes.
+This project was pick up for internal use at Havana's Technology University (CUJAE) in 2017, and since it has received numerous updates, additions, and changes.
 We decided to release our version as a fork since the original project has not been updated in the last four years and is incompatible with the latest